 The former senior vice president publishing director of American Vogue left Condé Nast in 2010 to join IMG as senior advisor to chairman, Theodore J Forstmann.
 In 2012, he was appointed chief executive of Advanstar Fashion Group, the business-to-business media company.
 Advanstar publishes over 50 trade magazines, on a broad range of subjects including motoring and medicine.
 Florio was brought on board to oversee the company’s increasing presence in consumer-facing publishing.

-Under Florio’s supervision Advanstar Fashion Group launched Shopthefloor.com, marketed as ‘Fashion’s largest business network,’ which provides digital access to showrooms and producers with ecommerce functionality.
-Florio’s responsibilities also include overseeing Magic, the United States’ largest apparel trade show, held twice annually in Las Vegas.
-Magic shows 7000 brands, and an estimated $600 million dollars of business is completed during its three day duration.
+Under Florio’s supervision Advanstar Fashion Group launched Shopthefloor.com, marketed as "Fashion’s largest business network," which provides digital access to showrooms and producers with e-commerce functionality.
+Florio’s responsibilities also included overseeing Magic, the United States’ largest apparel trade show, held twice annually in Las Vegas.
+During his tenure, Magic showed 7000 brands and an estimated $600 million dollars of business was completed during its three day durations.
 He exited the company in June 2014.

 In November 2017, Florio and Paper magazine's chief creative officer Drew Elliott founded ENTtech Media Group with XRM Media as a strategic partner.
 The group acquired Paper in the same month.
 In the future, ENTtech Media Group plans to not only expand Paper internationally but also acquire more like-minded media companies.